anader123/nft-delegation/README.md

 ## Potential Use Cases

--   Proving Ownership of Custodial
+-   Proving Ownership of Custodial NFTs
 -   NFT Renting
 -   Event Check In